S.T.F.A. Lee Shau Kee College

 S.T.F.A.
 Lee Shau Kee College is a secondary school located in 303 Kwai Shing Circuit, Kwai Chung, N.T., Hong Kong.
 It is managed by the Shun Tak Fraternal Association.

 History

 S.T.F.A.
-Lee Shau Kee College was originally an orphanage called Lee Ching Yee Child-care Centre.
-Later on, the college was sponsored by Lee Shau Kee GBM whose donations transformed the institution into a full-time school in 1978.
+Lee Shau Kee College was originally an orphanage, Lee Ching Yee Childcare Centre.
+The college was transformed into a full-time school in 1978, thanks for donations from Lee Shau Kee, a property developer and majority owner of Henderson Land Development.